yeoman/yeoman.io/app/authoring/running-context.md

 # Asynchronous tasks

-There's multiples way to pause the run loop until a task is done doing work asynchronously.
+There's multiple ways to pause the run loop until a task is done doing work asynchronously.

 The easiest way is to **return a promise**.
-The loop will continue once the promise resolve, or it'll raise an exception and stop if it fails.
+The loop will continue once the promise resolves, or it'll raise an exception and stop if it fails.

-If the asynchronous API you're relying upon doesn't support promise, then you can rely on the legacy `this.async()` way.
+If the asynchronous API you're relying upon doesn't support promises, then you can rely on the legacy `this.async()` way.
 Calling `this.async()` will return a function to call once the task is done.
 For example:

 ```js
 asyncTask: function () {